-- Change in Control Definition.
+- · Change in Control Definition.
 The 2023 Plan includes a non-liberal definition of "change in control," which is described below. - Exercise Price Limitation.
 Except with respect to Substitute Awards, no stock options or SARs will be granted with an exercise price or grant price, as applicable, less than the fair market value of one Share on the date of grant. - Clawback Provisions.
 The 2023 Plan includes clawback provisions, as described below. - No Dividends or Dividend Equivalents on Options or SARs.
 Stock options and SARs granted under the 2023 Plan will not provide for dividends or dividend equivalents. - Non-Liberal Share Counting.
 If, after the effective date of the 2023 Plan, an outstanding 2023 Plan award (or, after August 31, 2023, an award under a Predecessor Plan) for any reason expires or is terminated or canceled without having been exercised or settled in full, or if Shares acquired pursuant to a 2023 Plan award (or, after August 31, 2023, an award under the Predecessor Plan) subject to forfeiture or repurchase are forfeited or repurchased by the Company for an amount not greater than the participant's purchase price, the Shares allocable to the terminated portion of such award or such forfeited or repurchased Shares will again be available for issuance under the 2023 Plan.
-Any Share that becomes available under the 2023 Plan pursuant to the share counting rules will be added (or added back, as applicable) as (1) one Share if such Share was subject to a Appreciation Award, (2) as 3.09 Shares if such Share was subject or a Full Value Award granted under the 2023 Plan on or after the date of the Company's 2012 annual meeting of shareholders, and (5) as 1.87 Shares if such Share was subject to a Full Value Award granted under the 2009 Plan on or after the date of the Company's 2012 annual meeting of shareholders.
+Any Share that becomes available under the 2023 Plan pursuant to the share counting rules will be added (or added back, as applicable) as (1) one Share if such Share was subject to an Appreciation Award, (2) as 3.09 Shares if such Share was subject to a Full Value Award granted under the 2016 Plan (4) as 2.55 Shares if such Share was subject to a Full Value Award granted under the 2016 Plan (4) as 2.55 Shares if such Share was subject to a Full Value Award granted under the Company's 2012 annual meeting of shareholders, and (5) as 1.87 Shares if such Share was subject to a Full Value Award granted under the 2009 Plan before the date of the Company's 2012 annual meeting of shareholders.